+28.13 Family 7.4.7-7.4.14 - Reversing Whole Loops

-- 28.12.3 All corners must have matching radii.
-MR - 28.13 Family 7.4.7-7.4.14 Reversing Whole Loops - 28.13.1 Reversing Whole Loops are loops in which a reversal in direction is made after completing either the first or third quarter.
+The Looping Lines must have matching radii.

+28.13.1 Reversing Whole Loops are loops in which a reversal in direction is made after completing either the first or third quarter.

-28.13.2 The change in loading (positive/negative) must be immediate.
-If a line is added between the two Looping Segments, deduct at least two (2) points.
+- 28.13.2 The change in loading (positive/negative) must be immediate.
+If a line is added between the two Looping Segments, deduct at least two (2) points. - Clarification: If the radii match, the figure will begin and end at the same altitude.